tommyhutomo/worldline-tech-assessment/README.md

 # Worldline Tech Assesment

 Derived from the assessment given.
-Assuming its a real project with software, infrastructure listed as requirement
+Assuming its a project with software, infrastructure listed as deliverable

 ## Software Architecture
 ### Vision/project goal statement